 Key Differences Between Indica and Sativa

 Indica is grown in drier climates, mainly in Afghanistan.
-It is grown in countries like India and South Africa as well.
+It is grown in countries like Indica and South Africa as well.
 It is shorter, has broad leaves, and is stocky.
 It generally contains more CBD than THC, however, the ratio is considered to be 1:1.

 Indica is a downer.
 It is known for its relaxing and sedating effects.
 It also has some medical uses, especially in the treatment of pain, insomnia, and epilepsy.